Close

 How it feels: This phase is full retreat.
 You may be tired of dating and putting yourself out there, opting for isolation instead.
 You may feel like you’re not worthy of a relationship and worry that you’ll always be alone.

 What to watch for: This phase can feel a little like depression.
 You may feel pessimistic or gloomy, have low self-esteem and not much energy.
-You may overeat or not eat enough, sleep too much or too little, and avoid dealing with people and social situations.
+You may overeat or not eat enough, sleep too much or too little and avoid dealing with people and social situations.

-What you need to know: Taking time for yourself is okay, but continue to nurture relationships and physical activities in your life that lift you up.
+What you need to know: Taking time for yourself is OK but continue to nurture relationships and physical activities in your life that lift you up.
 Reach out to loved ones and other positive relationships.
 Seek support — talking with a trusted friend or a professional can really help.

 Phase: I’m good with me